cogwheel/plasmapong/README.md

 ### Phase 1

 - Use the same compiler (was it MSVC 6.0?
 Borland?)
-- Rearrange things to be more sane, but still one file
+- Rename, rearrange, reformat, and refactor things to be more sane, but still one file
 - Don't change any functionality unless preserving bugs makes refactoring more complex

 ### Phase 2